doctorfree/RoonCommandLine/markdown/roonanim.1.md

 Written by Ronald Record github@ronrecord.com

 # LICENSING
-ASCIIFETCH is distributed under an Open Source license.
+ROONANIM is distributed under an Open Source license.
-See the file LICENSE in the ASCIIFETCH source distribution for information on terms &amp; conditions for accessing and otherwise using ASCIIFETCH and for a DISCLAIMER OF ALL WARRANTIES.
+See the file LICENSE in the ROONANIM source distribution for information on terms &amp; conditions for accessing and otherwise using ROONANIM and for a DISCLAIMER OF ALL WARRANTIES.

 # BUGS
 Submit bug reports online at: https://github.com/doctorfree/RoonCommandLine/issues